Skilled Guidance For Child Support Issues

 When parents go their separate ways, establishing child support is often a primary concern.
 Who will pay?
 How will the child support amount be determined?
 At such a stressful and emotionally challenging time, it is important to obtain legal advice from a knowledgeable attorney to ensure that your rights are protected.
 Practical and detail-oriented, Barbara J. Gislason understands the legal and personal aspects of your situation.
-She offers more than 30 years of family law experience, training as a qualified neutral and a background in psychology.
+She has more than 30 years of family law experience, training as a qualified neutral, and a background in psychology.

-Minnesota Child Support Law
+Understanding Minnesota Child Support Laws

-Barbara is dedicated to achieving fair outcomes for her clients involved in child support proceedings in the State of Minnesota.
+Barbara is dedicated to achieving fair outcomes for her clients involved in child support proceedings in Minnesota.
 She will explain how the law applies to your specific situation and negotiate on your behalf.
 Minnesota child support laws state that both parents should financially support their children, if possible, until they graduate from high school or reach the age of 18, or age 20 if in secondary school.

 As a formal technical writer and author of many publications, Barbara’s exceptional drafting skills have been honed over the years, which greatly benefits her clients as she drafts well-constructed child support agreements.